-S@W/R2W Research & State Demonstration Projects
+S@W/R2W Research & RETAIN Demonstration Projects

 Many injured workers could remain in their jobs or the workforce if they received timely, effective help.
 Early return to work (RTW) programs succeed by returning injured workers to productivity as soon as medically possible during their recovery process.
 While disability cash and health benefits are an essential protection for workers with incapacitating long-term and permanent disabilities, they should not be the default path for those with disabilities if viable options for full and partial RTW exist.
 By keeping these workers engaged in gainful employment as tax-paying members of the community, fewer individuals will need to apply for or receive disability benefits.

 Bardos, Maura, Hannah Burak, and Yonatan Ben-Shalom.
 "Assessing the Costs and Benefits of Return-to-Work Programs."
 Final report submitted to the U.S. Department of Labor, Office of Disability Employment Policy.
 Washington, DC: Mathematica Policy Research, March 2015.

-Social Security Administration, "Annual Statistical Report on the Social Security Disability Insurance Program, 2015."
+Social Security Administration, "Annual Statistical Report on the Social Security Disability Insurance Program, 2016."
 SSA Publication No. 13-11826.
-Washington, DC: Social Security Administration, October 2016.
+Washington, DC: Social Security Administration, October 2017.